 - Papaya fruit is good in treating all type of digestive and abdominal problems.
 It cures indigestion, constipation, abdominal gas and hyperacidity.
 It is also helpful in improving appetite.

 - Papaya fruit helps to digest protein rich heavy meal as it contains protein-digesting proteolytic enzymes such as papain and chymopapain..

-- Papaya fruit lowers high cholesterol levels in body.
+- Papaya fruit lowers high cholesterol levels in the body.

 - Papaya fruits can be applied externally on skin in case of ulcers burns etc. It has proteolytic enzymes and antimicrobial activities which help in better healing of burn injuries.

 - Papaya fruit acts as mild laxative and helps to cure constipation.

 Papaya fruit is rejuvenator and tonic that prevents free radical damage and premature aging.

 - Papaya pulp can be applied on face for cleaning and removing blemishes.